erincones/nextmoo/README.md

 accepts strings and integers.
 To display the message exactly as provided (no wrap), use an empty string as wrap value, in general any invalid integer such as `false`, `null`, arrays or objects are assumed to be no wrap.
+  - `json`: Response in JSON format.
+Any truthy makes the API returns a JSON with two properties; `res` with a `string` of the cow, and `req` with the normalized requested data.
+If any falsy value is given, the API responds with a plain text with the generated cow.
+The falsy value is assumed by default.

 For website links or `GET` requests use the query string to provide the parameters.
 For `POST` requests provide the parameters as a JSON on the request